-The New England Wetmix (Wetland Seed Mix) contains a wide variety of native seeds that are suitable for most wetland restoration sites that are not permanently flooded.
-All species are best suited to moist ground as found in most wet meadows, scrub shrub, or forested wetland restoration areas.
-The mix is well suited for detention basin borders and the bottom of detention basins not generally under standing water.
+The New England Wetmix (Wetland Seed Mix) contains a wide variety of native seeds that are suited to moist ground as found in most wet meadows, scrub shrub, or forested wetland basins not generally under standing water.
 The seeds will not germinate under inundated conditions.
 If planted during the fall months, the seed mix will germinate the following spring.
-During the first season of growth, several species will produce seeds while other species will produce seeds after the second growing season.
-Not all species will grow in all wetland situations.
-This mix is comprised of the wetland species most likely to grow in created/restored wetlands and should produce more than 75% ground cover in two full growing seasons.
+During the first season of growth, several species will produce seeds while other species will This mix is comprised of the wetland species most likely to grow in created/restored wetlands and should produce more than 75% ground cover in two full growing seasons.

 on large or hard to reach sites.
 Lightly rake to insure good seed-to-soil contact.
-Seeding can take place on frozen soil, as the freezing and thawing weather of late fall and late winter will work the seed into the soil.
-If spring conditions are drier than usual watering may be required.
-If sowing during the summer months supplemental watering will likely be required until germination.
+Seeding can take place on frozen soil, as the freezing and thawing weather of late fall and late winter will sowing during the summer months supplemental watering will likely be required until germination.
 A light mulch of clean, weed free straw is recommended.